 - calcaneofibular ligament

-Sounds very complicated but actually it is not.
+Sounds very complicated but it actually isn't.
 In anatomy we work with Latin names.
-Latin is no longer a spoken language and is mainly used in writing.
-Latin is mainly used by scientists to clarify terms and concepts.
-Thus a physiotherapist in the Netherlands knows what a doctor in India means by a certain injury or body region.
-The English language has largely adopted this, but originally it was done through the Latin language.
-That is why anatomical concepts are still referred to in Latin.
+Latin is no longer a spoken language and is used mainly in writing.
+Latin is used especially by scientists to clarify terms and concepts.
+For example, a physiotherapist in the Netherlands knows what a doctor in India means by a particular injury or body region.
+The English language has largely adopted this but originally it was done through the Latin language.
+Hence, anatomical concepts are still represented in the Latin name.

 Example: anterior = front, talofibulare = between talus and fibula and ligament = band.